Wildlife of Russia: Geography

-Geographically, the tundra habitat lies in the zone extending from the northern coast 60 to 420 km to the south; this gradually transforms into the extensive and dense forests of the taiga that include a large part of Siberia and then into the gently sloping steppe land with trees only on the river banks.
+Geographically, the tundra habitat lies in a zone extending from the northern coast 60 to 420 km to the south; this gradually transforms into the extensive and dense forests of the taiga that include a large part of Siberia and then into the gently sloping steppe land with trees only on the river banks.
 Three distinctive zones are the Caucasus in southern Russia, the active volcanic region of Kamchatka in the far northeast; and Ussuriland in the extreme southeast; in the latter, the indigenous animals and vegetation are akin to South East Asia rather than Siberia.